rh-mobb/terraform-aro-permissions/README.md

 permission sets and this often times results in incorrect permissions and makes for a confusing experience.

 > **WARN:** It should be noted that certain product changes will force this to change.
-This is a community-supported product and you should consult your appropriate product documentation prior to using this in your environment to ensure it is appropriate for your needs.
+This is a community-supported project and you should consult your appropriate product documentation prior to using this in your environment to ensure it is appropriate for your needs.